 - a.
 The Company has management agreements with each of the following subsidiaries: CLPC, Cotabato Ice Plant, Inc. (CIPI), DLPC, and CPPC for which it is entitled to management fees. - b.
-The Company renders various services to related parties such as technical and legal assistance for various projects, trainings and other services, for which it bills technical and service fees.
+The Company renders various services to related parties such as technical and legal assistance for various projects, trainings and other services, for which it bills technical and service fees. - c.

-- c.
 The Company obtained standby letters of credit (SBLC) and is acting as surety for the benefit of certain subsidiaries, associates and joint ventures in connection with certain loans and credit accommodations.
-As at December 31, 2017, the Company provided SBLCs for AP Renewables, Inc. (APRI), Cebu Energy Development Corporation (CEDC), Luzon Hydro Corporation (LHC), SN Aboitiz Power-Benguet, Inc. (SNAP B), Therma South, STEAG, and TVI in the amount of ₱8.87 billion.
-As at December 31, 2016, the Company provided SBLCs for APRI, CEDC, LHC, SNAP B, Therma South, STEAG, and TVI in the amount of ₱10.72 billion. - d.
+As at December 31, 2018, the Company provided SBLCs for AP Renewables, Inc. (APRI), Cebu Energy Development Corporation (CEDC), Luzon Hydro Corporation (LHC), SN Aboitiz Power-Benguet, Inc. (SNAP B), Therma South, STEAG, and TVI in the amount of ₽4.51 billion.
+As at December 31, 2017, the Company provided SBLCs for APRI, CEDC, LHC, SNAP B, Therma South, STEAG, and TVI in the amount of ₽8.87 billion. - d.
 AEV provides human resources, internal audit, legal, treasury and corporate finance services, among others, to the Company and shares with the member companies the business expertise of its highly qualified professionals.
 Transactions are priced based on agreed rates, and billed costs are always benchmarked to third party rates to ensure competitive pricing.
 Service Level Agreements are in place to ensure quality of service.
 This arrangement enables the Company to maximize efficiencies and realize cost synergies. - e.
 Cash deposits and money market placements with UBP.
-At prevailing rates, these fixed-rate investments earned interest income amounting to ₱52.09 million and ₱1.27 million in 2017 and 2016, respectively.
-Outstanding balances amounted ₱1.40 billion and ₱759.0 million as of December 31, 2017, and 2016, respectively. - Rentals paid at current market rates to Cebu Praedia Development Corporation (CPDC) for the use of CPDC's properties by the Company's officers and employees. - g.
+At prevailing rates, these fixed-rate investments earned interest income amounting to \$\text{P}64.34\$ million and \$\text{P}52.09\$ million in 2018 and 2017, respectively.
+Outstanding balances amounted \$\text{P}6.11\$ billion and \$\text{P}1.40\$ billion as of December 31, 2018, and 2017, respectively.

+- f.
+Rentals paid at current market rates to Cebu Praedia Development Corporation (CPDC) for the use of CPDC's properties by the Company's officers and employees. - g.
 Aviation service fees paid at arm's length basis to AAI for the use of aircraft during travel of the Company's officers and employees.